 In the Courts

 Common Cause is leading the fight for fair representation in the courts.
 We are plaintiffs in Common Cause v.
 Rucho, the first ever federal court decision striking down a congressional map as an unconstitutional partisan gerrymander.
 The Supreme Court is likely to hear our case in the next term.
 We have led the amicus brief strategy in several U.S. Supreme Court cases.
 This includes Gill v.
 Whitford and Benisek v.
 Lamone, two landmark cases the Supreme Court will soon decide to set a legal standard to challenge partisan gerrymandering nationwide.

 In the States

+In the Courts

+Common Cause is leading the fight for fair representation in the courts.
+We are plaintiffs in Rucho v.
+Common Cause, a U.S. Supreme Court case challenging the Republican gerrymander of North Carolina that could end partisan gerrymandering nationwide.
+The high court heard our case, along with Lamone v.
+Benesik, a case challenging the Democratic gerrymander of Maryland, in March of 2019.
+We expect the decision sometime in June 2019.
+We have also led the amicus brief strategy in several U.S. Supreme Court cases.

+In the States